Vaas-d/playwright_pytest_demo/README.md

 ## Manual steps:

 Basic playwright + pytest testing framework.
-Framework displays how to test different UI elements using and scenarios utilising https://demoqa.com/ as a testing sandbox.
+Framework displays how to test different UI elements and scenarios utilising https://demoqa.com/ as a testing sandbox.

 Framework utilises functionality of the Allure reporter.
 Reports are stored and displayed via GitHub Pages.
 Also, there is an integrated Slack notification when GitHub Actions runs.